Hakoah Vienna: 1920s

-From 1922 Hakoah leased a sports ground in the Vienna Prater park.
-The facilities included an athletics track, a sports stadium, football and handball pitches with seating for 25,000 spectators, tennis courts, a jumping pit, hockey field, cloakrooms and showers, a dining area, and groundkeeper's accommodation.
+From 1922, Hakoah leased a sports ground in the Vienna Prater park.
+The facilities included an athletics track, a sports stadium, football and handball pitches with seating for 25,000 spectators, tennis courts, a jumping pit, a hockey field, cloakrooms and showers, a dining area, and groundkeepers' accommodation.
 Hakoah finished second in the Austrian League in 1922.

 Béla Guttmann played for the team as their centre back from 1922 to 1926 and in 1933.
-Following a tour of the United States, Guttmann, who was Hakoah's most prominent player, and several of his teammates decided to stay on in the US.
+Following a tour of the United States, Guttmann, Hakoah's most prominent player, and several of his teammates decided to stay in the US.

-In the 1920s footballer Max Scheuer played for and captained Hakoah Vienna.
-With the team he won the Austrian championship in the 1924–25 Austrian First League season, the first professional Austrian football title.
-In 1927 he and the team came to the United States to play the Bethlehem Steel Football Club, defending U.S. champion and 1926-27 champion of the American Soccer League.
-During the Holocaust, Scheuer was sent to Auschwitz concentration camp in Poland, where he was killed in the early 1940s.
+In the 1920s, footballer Max Scheuer played for and captained Hakoah Vienna.
+With the team, he won the Austrian championship in the 1924–25 Austrian First League season, the first professional Austrian football title.

+In 1927, he and the team came to the United States to play the Bethlehem Steel Football Club, defending U.S. champion and 1926-27 champion of the American Soccer League.
+During the Holocaust, Scheuer was sent to the Auschwitz concentration camp in Poland, where he was killed in the early 1940s.
 Scheuer was one of at least seven Hakoah footballers killed in the Holocaust.
 Others were Josef Kolisch, Ali Schönfeld, Oskar Grasgrün, Ernst Horowitz, and the brothers Erwin Pollak and Oskar Pollak.

 On the team's trip to London in 1923, they defeated West Ham United by a score of 5–1, admittedly against a largely reserve team.
 Nevertheless, Hakoah became the first continental club to defeat an English team in England.

-In a dramatic game of the 1924–25 season, Hakoah's Hungarian-born goalkeeper Alexander Fabian broke his arm.
-The rules at the time did not allow substitutions so Fabian put his arm in a sling and switched positions with a forward.
-Seven minutes later Fabian scored the winning goal, clinching Hakoah's league championship.
+In a dramatic 1924–25 season game, Hakoah's Hungarian-born goalkeeper Alexander Fabian broke his arm.
+The rules at the time did not allow substitutions, so Fabian put his arm in a sling and switched positions with a forward.
+Seven minutes later, Fabian scored the winning goal, clinching Hakoah's league championship.

 In 1926, the team conducted a highly successful tour of the United States.
 Their game at New York City's Polo Grounds attracted 46,000 spectators, a record at the time.
-Many of the team's players, impressed by the relative lack of anti-Semitism they found, decided to stay in the United States, accepting offers to play for American clubs.
-Several of these players formed a club called New York Hakoah which won the National Challenge Cup in 1929.
+Many of the team's players, impressed by the relative lack of anti-Semitism, decided to stay in the United States, accepting offers to play for American clubs.
+Several of these players formed the New York Hakoah club, which won the National Challenge Cup in 1929.